kubetail-org/fancy-ansi/README.md

 pnpm install
 ```

-To run the dev server, use the `dev` command:
+Next, run the dev server using the `dev` command:

 ```sh
 pnpm dev